mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/05_Real-Time-DevOps-Project_CI-CD_Multi-Tier-With-Database/Multi-Stage_YAML_CI_CD_banking_app.md

 ```
 -------

-Once you run the terraform command, then we will verify the following things to make sure everything is setup via a terraform.
+Once you run the terraform command, we will verify the following things to ensure everything is set up via a terraform.

 ### <span style="color: Orange;"> Inspect the ```Cloud-Init``` logs</span>:
 Once connected to VM then you can check the status of the ```user_data``` script by inspecting the log files